Introduction to Quality Assurance Plan

 This approach is not effective but encourages teamwork across any department involved in product assurance.
 About 100% of the businesses that have achieved project quality stick to keeping the team in the loop.

-Unlike other factors in the quality assurance plan, communication is a must for planning, data collection, quality control, documentation, evaluation, and reporting activities
+Unlike other factors in the quality assurance plan, communication is a must for planning, data collection, quality control, documentation, evaluation, and reporting activities.

 Know more about Quality Control in Six Sigma

-- Set up SQA facilitation
+- Set up SQA (Software Quality Assurance) facilitation

 - Product and Packaging Requirements